behjava/All-Sky-Distribution/README.md

 It was used for the plots of this publication: http://adsabs.harvard.edu/abs/2017A%26A...597A.120J​

-​You are encouraged to acknowledge the use of this code if you use the contents of this repository.​
+​You are encouraged to acknowledge the use of this code if you use the contents of this repository.​Please contact me in case of questions.

 Dependencies:
 Python modules: numpy, scipy, matplotlib, math